 The United Ways of California Benefit Screener helps you see what benefits you may qualify for based on your monthly income and number of dependents.
 But depending on your documentation status, you may decide that applying for certain benefits is not in your best interest.
-It can be confusing to understand which benefits you qualify for and how utilizing specific benefits may impact you when applying for a green card or citizenship.

 Please know that the United Ways of California Benefit Screener does not collect personal information.
 Using the Benefit Screener to see what benefits you qualify for is safe and anonymous.